Payphone (song): Chart performance

-"Payphone" sold 493,000 digital downloads in its first week and subsequently debuted at number one on the Hot Digital Songs chart, the best sales week ever for a digital song by a group, surpassing The Black Eyed Peas' "Boom Boom Pow", which topped the chart with sales of 464,000 units in April 2009.
+"Payphone" sold 493,000 digital downloads in its first week and subsequently debuted at number one on the Hot Digital Songs chart, the best sales week ever for a digital song by a group, surpassing Black Eyed Peas' "Boom Boom Pow", which topped the chart with sales of 464,000 units in April 2009.
 It is also the eighth-best sales week overall since Nielsen SoundScan began tracking digital downloads in 2003.
 The song debuted at number three on the Billboard Hot 100 on the issue dated May 5, 2012.
 It failed to reach number one however, peaking at number two on the chart dated May 26, 2012.
 It would stay there for six non-consecutive weeks, being blocked from the top spot by Gotye's "Somebody That I Used to Know" and Carly Rae Jepsen's smash hit of the summer, "Call Me Maybe".
 On its 18th week in the top ten (September 1, 2012), "Payphone" dropped to number seven on the Billboard Hot 100, making it the first time the song was not a part of the top five.
 It also spent its first 19 weeks in the top ten.
 Over 5 million copies of the song had been sold in the United States by March 2013, and as of June 2014, it has sold 5,510,000 copies in the US.

 On the Canadian Hot 100 chart, the song debuted at number 2, for the issue dated May 5, 2012.
 The following week, the song fell to number 3, where it remained for a further week.
 The following week, the song climbed to number 2 and on the chart issue dated June 2, 2012, the song topped the Canadian charts.
 For the following seven weeks, the song remained at the top, spending a total of eight weeks at the top.